lmolkova/opentelemetry-reactor-debug/README.md

     .setPropagators(ContextPropagators.create(W3CTraceContextPropagator.getInstance()))
     .buildAndRegisterGlobal();

-// magic starts here - don't forget to remove it once you're done debugging~ ReactorTracer.enable(sdk.getTracerProvider());
+// magic starts here - don't forget to remove it once you're done debugging ReactorTracer.enable(sdk.getTracerProvider());
 // do what you want to trace

-// you can disable it when you're done.
+// you can disable it when done to limit the noise ReactorTracer.disable();
-ReactorTracer.disable();
 ```